arjuninv/Mutex-Lock---OS-Assignment/readme.md

 # Mutex Lock with condition broadcasting
 A multi-threaded program that establishes priority in execution between two categories of threads (reader and writer).
-This implementation makes use of "mutex locks" and "condition variables" wherin the last instance of the higher priority thread (reader) broadcasts a signal to trigger the execution of the lower priority counterparts (writers).
+This implementation makes use of "mutex locks" and "condition variables" wherin the last instance of the higher priority thread (reader) broadcasts a signal to trigger the execution of their lower priority counterparts (writers).

 ## Test Cases